Sooperfish/Fiji-glTFsplitter/README.md

 ## 1. Downsampling and upsampling

-ImageJ/FIJI Macro - This scripts is used for batch downsampling and upsampling.
+ImageJ/FIJI Macro - This script is used for batch downsampling and upsampling.

 ### Specification:
 Input - 2D .tif or .tiff 8-bit raw hr images saved in one folder.